 Tariffs are calculated, at the time of each tariff review, by adding a margin to the cost of gas designed to provide a 12% real return (over and above IGP-M) on the asset base.
 The result is then grossed up for the PIS/COFINS Taxes.

-The cost of gas portion of the tariffs for 2000 and beyond is the 1999 cost of gas escalated for Brazilian inflation, as measured by IGP-M.
+The cost of the gas portion of the tariffs for 2000 and beyond is the 1999 cost of gas escalated for Brazilian inflation, as measured by IGP-M.

-The following table reflects the historical and projected margins by customer class.
+The following table reflects the historical and projected margins by customer class: